 Everything you need to know about Using Team Projects and Working in Teams Effectively.
 Contact us for professional development programs that are tailored to your needs.
 For information about speaking engagements, email us at MakingTeamProjectsWork@gmail.com

 The Kindle version is only $4.99.

 A key role of educators is preparing students for today’s world of work, where a top skill demanded by almost every employer is the ability to work together in teams.
 The book Making Team Projects Work will equip college professors and high school teachers with the tools needed to provide students with an understanding of what it takes to work successfully in teams.
 The authors are two college educators with decades of experience teaching group dynamics and using teamwork in their classes and consulting.
 In this book, they share their expertise so that novice and experienced educators alike can better plan, execute, and assess group projects.
 Topics include assigning students to project teams, developing a meaningful team task, creating leadership in student groups, managing conflict during a group project, communicating effectively as a group, and supporting teams in an online environment.
 The book is written in a conversational style and includes structured advice, examples, and worksheets to provide teachers with more confidence to run group projects in their classrooms across a wide range of subjects.
 This companion website offers additional resources and easy access to the authors who answer questions and provide consultation.
 This book is an invaluable resource that should be in the library of every educator.

-Blog Posts (Updated Regularly)
+Most Recent Blog Posts (Updated Regularly)

 Resources (Updated Regularly)

 Use this resource if you’d like a preview, or as a preread for some of our professional development session

 Sample Peer Evaluation Form